 After the ceremony, Rylan and Sarah signed the marriage license.
 In fact, one of my favorite pictures below was their big smiles as they waited to sign.
 We then took the family pictures and some pictures of the bridesmaids and groomsmen right there in the church.
 I was glad we did the family pictures inside.
 Being around 2 pm on August 1st, it was sweltering outside.

 After the ceremony, the wedding party was dropped off at the Atalaya Castle.
 I was really worried about how the pictures would turn out in the extreme afternoon heat and bright sun.
 However, soon after we started, a thunderstorm began to roll in.
 We took some wedding party pictures around the Atalaya Castle and then quickly headed to the beach while the sky kept getting darker.
 One good effect of the storm, it did cool things off and blocked some of the harsh sun.
 However, it also gave all the pictures a dark and hazy look.
-I was able to improve the pictures a lot in editing later.
-Some off-camera flash, as well as the dehaze, highlights and shadow sliders in Lightroom can really save pictures taken on a nasty looking day.
+I was able to improve the images a lot in editing later.
+Some off-camera flash, as well as the dehaze, highlights and shadow sliders in Lightroom, can really save pictures taken on a nasty looking day.

 I hope you enjoy the pictures below, if you are having a wedding at the Atalaya Castle in Huntington Beach State Park let me know.
-I would be happy to give you some thoughts or suggestions to make things so smoother at the venue.
+I would be happy to give you some thoughts or suggestions to make things smoother at the venue.